Limine-Bootloader/limine-protocol/PROTOCOL.md

 If booted by EFI, boot services are exited.

-`rsp` is set to point to a stack, in [bootloader-reclaimable memory](#memory-map-feature), which is at least 64KiB (65536 bytes) in size, or the size specified in the [Stack Size feature](#stack-size-feature).
-An invalid return address of 0 is pushed to the stack before jumping to the executable.
+`rsp` is set to point to the top of a stack, in [bootloader-reclaimable memory](#memory-map-feature), which is at least 64KiB (65536 bytes) in size, or the size specified in the [Stack Size feature](#stack-size-feature).
+An invalid return address of 0 is pushed to this stack before jumping to the executable's entry point.

-All other general purpose registers are set to 0.
+All other general purpose registers (`rax`-`r15`) are set to 0.

 ### aarch64